AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2015/2015-11-24-review-takapuna-car-clinic-auckland/review-takapuna-car-clinic-auckland.md

 ---
-title: 'Review: Takapuna Car Clinic, Auckland'
+title: "Review: Takapuna Car Clinic, Auckland"
-excerpt: A review of the Takapuna Car Clinic garage in Auckland.
+excerpt: "A review of the Takapuna Car Clinic garage in Auckland"
 category: "ramblings"
 tags:

-    - reviews
+- "reviews"

 ---

 I am sure you are wondering why would I write a review of a garage (Takapuna Car Clinic) on my blog.
 The way I see it, there can only be two reasons: either the service provided was exemplary or atrocious.